Eric Dier: Bayern Munich

+Monaco

+On 14 May 2025, Ligue 1 club Monaco announced the signing of Dier on a free transfer and a three-year deal, starting from 1 July.
+Later that year, on 16 August, he made his debut, scoring a goal in a 3–1 victory over Le Havre.
+On 1 October, in the league phase match against Manchester City in the 2025–26 UEFA Champions League, Dier earned a penalty which he converted from the spot in the final minute to draw the game 2–2.

 International career

 Youth

 Dier had been approached by the Portuguese Football Federation to play for Portugal in the future, but could only do so once he turned 18.
 He had been involved in a high-profile England national team kit promotion for sportswear manufacturers Umbro.
 Upon his signing for Everton, an FA spokesman said, "Our intention will be to select him for the youth squad in the coming weeks," referring to the 2011 edition of the under-17 international Algarve Tournament.

 Dier earned his first England call-up in November 2011 when under-18 head coach Noel Blake picked him for a match against Slovakia.
 He played the full 90 minutes in the 1–1 draw on 16 November 2011.

 On 28 May 2013, he was named in manager Peter Taylor's 21-man squad for the 2013 FIFA U-20 World Cup.
 He made his debut on 16 June in a 3–0 win in a warm-up match against Uruguay.

 Dier made his debut for the England under-21s on 13 August 2013 in a 6–0 win against Scotland.
 In 2014, he pulled out of the squad, informing manager Gareth Southgate that he did not want to be deployed as a right-back anymore and would rather work on the centre-back position at his club, Tottenham.